U.N. chief names Michael Bloomberg climate envoy to rally action

 By Michelle Nichols

-NEW YORK (Reuters) - U.N.
+NEW YORK, Feb 5 (Reuters) - U.N.
 Secretary-General Antonio Guterres reappointed former New York Mayor Michael Bloomberg as his special envoy on climate ambition and solutions on Friday "to mobilize stronger and more ambitious climate action" ahead of a global summit in November.

 Bloomberg was previously the U.N. special envoy for climate action between March 2018 and November 2019.
 He stepped down shortly before announcing his bid for the Democratic U.S. presidential nomination.
 He dropped out of the race in March 2020.